kumulynja/nwc_wallet/README.md

     walletNostrKeyPair: nostrKeyPair,
 );

-// Add a new NWC connection
-final connection = await nwcWallet.addConnection(
-    name: 'Test Connection',
-    permittedMethods: [
-        NwcMethod.getInfo,
-        NwcMethod.getBalance,
-        NwcMethod.makeInvoice,
-        NwcMethod.lookupInvoice,
-    ],
-);

-println('Connection added: ${connection.uri}');
-// Todo: Securely store the connection info in your app

-// Listen for nwc requests, handle them based on the method type and call the appropriate method after having handled the request with the user's wallet nwcWallet.nwcRequests.listen((request) {
+// Listen for nwc requests, handle them based on the method type and
+//  call the appropriate method after the request has been handled through the user's wallet nwcWallet.nwcRequests.listen((request) {
     switch (request.method) {
         case NwcMethod.getInfo: